All-Active HA for NGINX Plus on the Google Cloud Platform

 - Custom metadata – No changes

-- SSH Keys – If you are using your own SSH public key instead of the default keys associated with your GCE identity, paste the hexadecimal key string into the box that reads Enter entire key data.
+- SSH Keys – If you’re using your own SSH public key instead of your default GCE keys, paste the hexadecimal key string into the box labeled Enter entire key data.

 - Serial port – Verify that the check box labeled Enable connecting to serial ports is not checked (the default).

-The screenshot shows the results of your changes, omitting some fields than cannot be edited or for which we recommend retaining the defaults.
+The screenshot shows the results of your changes.
+It omits some fields that can’t be edited or for which we recommend keeping the defaults.

 -